prazian/open-ai-image-generate/README.md

 - Please do not use inappropriate words in the prompt
 - This program is not intended to be used by children
+- Never share your API key with anyone or commit it even to your private repos

+# License
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.